theQRL/web3.js/docs/docs/guides/web3_providers_guide/examples.md

     ```js
     const { Web3 } = require('web3');

-    // Connect to the Ethereum network using the HTTP provider
+    // Connect to the Zond network using the HTTP provider
     const ganacheUrl = 'http://localhost:7545';
     const httpProvider = new Web3.providers.HttpProvider(ganacheUrl);
     const web3 = new Web3(httpProvider);